Fløtatinden

-Fløtatinden (also called Trondskjortetinden) is a mountain in the municipality of Molde in Møre og Romsdal county, Norway.
+Fløtatinden is a mountain in Molde Municipality in Møre og Romsdal county, Norway.
 The summit is a popular ski destination, accessed from the east.

 The mountain is located on the eastern shore of the lake Eikesdalsvatnet, and it has a view towards the Mardalsfossen waterfall in the south and the mountain Skjorta in the north.
 The village of Eresfjord lies about 10 km to the northwest along the Eira River.

+One of the lower peaks to the north of the main peak is Trondskjortetinden.